 CBOT wheat rose on technical buying and end-of-week short covering, along with the weaker U.S. dollar.
 Uncertainty about grain exports from the war-torn Black Sea region and adverse weather conditions in Australia lent support as well.

 Russia wants the West to ease restrictions on state agriculture lender Rosselkhozbank to facilitate Russian grain exports, according to four sources familiar with the request, made during talks to extend a deal on food shipments from Ukraine.

 In France, the European Union's largest grain producer, the warmest October in 40 years has accelerated crop development so much that it has left them fragile to sudden frosts later in the season, French crop institute Arvalis warned on Friday.
-(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; editing by Alison Williams, Kirsten Donovan)
+(Reporting by Julie Ingwersen in Chicago Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris Editing by Kirsten Donovan and Matthew Lewis)

 © Copyright Thomson Reuters 2022.
 Click For Restrictions - http://about.reuters.com/fulllegal.asp